Forward secrecy: Attacks

 Forward secrecy is designed to prevent the compromise of a long-term secret key from affecting the confidentiality of past conversations.
 However, forward secrecy cannot defend against a successful cryptanalysis of the underlying ciphers being used, since a cryptanalysis consists of finding a way to decrypt an encrypted message without the key, and forward secrecy only protects keys, not the ciphers themselves.
-A patient attacker can capture a conversation whose confidentiality is protected through the use of public-key cryptography and wait until the underlying cipher is broken (e.g. large quantum computers could be created which allow the discrete logarithm problem to be computed quickly).
+A patient attacker can capture a conversation whose confidentiality is protected through the use of public-key cryptography and wait until the underlying cipher is broken (e.g. large quantum computers could be created which allow the discrete logarithm problem to be computed quickly), a.k.a. harvest now, decrypt later attacks.
 This would allow the recovery of old plaintexts even in a system employing forward secrecy.

 Non-interactive forward-secure key exchange protocols face additional threats that are not relevant to interactive protocols.
 In a message suppression attack, an attacker in control of the network may itself store messages while preventing them from reaching the intended recipient; as the messages are never received, the corresponding private keys may not be destroyed or punctured, so a compromise of the private key can lead to successful decryption.
 Proactively retiring private keys on a schedule mitigates, but does not eliminate, this attack.
 In a malicious key exhaustion attack, the attacker sends many messages to the recipient and exhausts the private key material, forcing a protocol to choose between failing closed (and enabling denial of service attacks) or failing open (and giving up some amount of forward secrecy).